CLANCY OVERELL | Editor | CONTACT

 With the effect of concussions and head injuries has been a topical area for contact sports over the last few years, club rugby league legend Bill Watson (36) has come out today and cleared things up, stating that anyone who goes off the field with a head knock is “soft”.

 “What do they call them now, “concussions?”
 Mate, staggering around with blurred vision and trying to tackle blokes is part and parcel of the greatest game on earth,” he said.

-Whilst it is now commonly known amongst doctors and non-players that concussion can have devastating long-term effects on the brain and it’s cognitive function, Watson says he just doesn’t buy it.
+Whilst it is now commonly known amongst doctors and non-players that concussion can have devastating long-term effects on the brain and it’s cognitive function, local man Watson says he just doesn’t buy it.

-Although he admits he forgot his nephews name the other day, and often struggles to tie his shoe laces, he wouldn’t change a thing.
+Although he admits he forgot his nephew’s name the other day, and often struggles to tie his shoelaces, he says wouldn’t change a thing.